 - Alken

-Alken is one of the oldest Mosel villages.
-The origin goes back to the Celtic and Roman times.
-Even today, you name a district with the Celtic name "Olk".
+Alken is one of the oldest towns on the Moselle.
+Its origins date back to the Celtic and Roman periods.
+Even today, a district is named with the Celtic name "Olk".

-On a hill covered with deciduous forest in the Alkener Bachtal we find the remains of foundations of a so-called Keltenburg.
+On a hill covered with deciduous forest in the Alkenbach Valley, we find the remnants of the foundation walls of a so-called Celtic castle.

-Thurant Castle is partially built on ancient foundations dating back to Roman times.
+Castle Thurant was partly built on ancient foundations dating back to the Roman era.

-Numerous finds confirm the presence of the Romans.
-From the original name "Villa Alcana" (a Roman settlement) was finally our present alkene.
+Numerous finds also confirm the presence of the Romans at that time.
+The original name "Villa Alcana" (a Roman settlement) eventually evolved into our present-day Alken.

-But also from later time we find in the village again and again building references.
-Once owned by the Palatinate (belonging to the Count Palatine in Heidelberg) in the middle of the Trier region, the disputes and claims for possession of the archbishops and electors of Trier and Cologne remained unavoidable.
+However, we also find architectural clues from later times in the village.
+Once a possession of the Palatinate (belonging to the Count Palatine in Heidelberg) in the midst of the Trier region, disputes and claims of ownership by the Archbishops and Electors of Trier and Cologne were inevitable.

-After the final conquest of the castle Thurant by these two archbishops (Arnold II of Trier and Konrad of Hochstaden of Cologne), the place and the castle from 1248 were governed jointly by Kurtrier and Kurköln.
-The peace treaty of 17.09.1248 is still preserved today as one of the oldest documents in German language.
+After the final conquest of Castle Thurant by these two Archbishops (Arnold II of Trier and Conrad of Hochstaden from Cologne), the village and the castle were jointly ruled by Electoral Trier and Electoral Cologne from 1248.
+The peace treaty of September 17, 1248 is still preserved today as one of the oldest documents in the German language.

-After completion of the ring fortification, connected to the castle Thurant, Alken is referred to in a collective privilege by Archbishop and Elector Balduin von Trier with city.
-On August 23, 1332, King Ludwig the Bavarian, Alken granted the same rights and freedoms of the city of Frankfurt a.M. - Emperor Charles IV confirmed these rights and freedoms in 1346.
+After the completion of the ring fortifications, connected to Castle Thurant, Alken was designated a town in a collective privilege by Archbishop and Elector Baldwin of Trier.
+On August 23, 1332, King Louis the Bavarian granted Alken the same rights and freedoms as the city of Frankfurt a.M. - Emperor Charles IV confirmed these rights and freedoms in 1346.

-A tour of Alken is always worthwhile.
-Particularly recommended is the visit to the "Castle Thurant" and the "Old St. Michael's Church".
+A walk through Alken is always worthwhile.
+The visit to "Castle Thurant" and the "Old St. Michael's Church" is particularly recommended.

 On the map